The Friday Edition

 19 June 2026

-On June 2, Telegram founder Pavel Durov addressed the audience at the Foundation, emphasizing how the erosion of personal freedoms threatens Western Civilization.
+On the 2nd of June 2026, Telegram founder Pavel Durov addressed the audience at the Oslo Freedom Forum Foundation, emphasizing how the erosion of personal freedoms threatens Western Civilization.
 His speech, titled 'Communication Technology and the Struggle for Freedom,' highlighted this concern.

-Telegram founder Pavel Durov drew a striking comparison between the passengers aboard the Titanic and modern Europeans watching their freedoms disappear in slow motion.
+Pavel Durov drew a striking comparison between the passengers aboard the Titanic and modern Europeans watching their freedoms disappear in slow motion

 “The Titanic did not sink all at once,” Durov observed.